PROVIDENCE SPINAL CORD INJURY LAWYER

-If you or a loved one have suffered a spinal cord injury, contact Marasco & Nesselbush LLP’s experienced Providence personal injury lawyers today.
+If you or a loved one has suffered a spinal cord injury, contact Marasco & Nesselbush LLP’s experienced Providence personal injury lawyers today.
 Our spinal cord injury attorneys can help you seek compensation for your losses and get the justice you deserve.
-We have offices in Providence, Warwick, Woonsocket, and Wakefield, Rhode Island.
+We have offices in Providence, East Providence, Warwick, Woonsocket, and Wakefield, Rhode Island.

 Spinal cord injuries are catastrophic injuries that bruise or tear the spinal cord.
 They are a common cause of death and permanent disability in adults and children.